 In India, the voluntary liquidation or voluntary winding up of a company is administered under the Insolvency and Bankruptcy Code (IBC), 2016.
 It applies to ‘a business/corporate person.’
 But, what is Liquidation Under IBC?
 Well, voluntary liquidation under IBC is the procedure for voluntary liquidation of a company with the consent/agreement of its various members.

-Typically, a company goes for voluntary liquidation under IBC when its members make a decision to not continue their business operations.
+Typically, a company goes for voluntary liquidation under IBC or company liquidation process when its members make a decision to not continue their business operations.
 The main objective of voluntary winding up under IBC is to suspend all business operations and dispense its assets, while also disbursing its debts and arrears.

-To help you understand the process of voluntary liquidation under IBC, here’s a checklist of step-by-step procedure:
+To help you understand the process of voluntary liquidation under IBC or how a liquidation of company works, here’s a checklist of step-by-step procedure:

 The Management/Directors of the Company has to make a Declaration of Solvency by presenting a form of an Affidavit that confirms the following: